masenmatthews/Rails_AJAX_CodeReview/README.md

 * _Clone GitHub repository to desktop or desired directory_
 * _Navigate to directory in terminal_
 * _Run $ bundle and $ bundle install to ensure that the included gems are installed and functional_
-* _Run $ rake db:create to create the database associated with the program_
+* _Run $ bundle exec rails db:create to create the database associated with the program_
-* _Run $ rake db:migrate to ensure that migrations are properly executed_
+* _Run $ bundle exec rails db:migrate to ensure that migrations are properly executed_
-* _Run $ rake db:seed to populate the database from the seed file_
+* _Run $ bundle exec rails db:seed to populate the database from the seed file_
 * _Run $ rails server to launch the Rails server - the application can be viewed in a web browser by navigating to localhost:3000_

 ## Known Bugs